Is Stephen Curry really a guard? A new perspective on player typologies using functional data analysis: Methodology

 \section{Methodology}

 The first step in our approach is to convert the raw shot charts into smooth functions suitable for analysis.
 To achieve this, we use a two-dimensional kernel density estimator with a Gaussian kernel for both missed and made shots.
 After normalizing the court to the $[0, 1] \times [0, 1]$ range, bandwidth estimation is performed utilizing Silverman's rule \citep{silvermanDensityEstimationStatistics1986} for each component of each player.
+The bandwidth is set to $n^{-1/6}$ using the Silverman's rule, where $n$ is the number of shots the player has missed or made.
 The density estimation is conducted on a regularly sampled grid of $201 \times 201$ points.
 We then represent the smoothed densities of missed and made shots for each player as the two features of a bivariate functional observation.
 Both features are defined on the same two-dimensional rectangular domain and observed over the $201 \times 201$ grid.
 Note that the choice of the grid resolution is arbitrary and can be adjusted as needed.
+Sensitivity analyses to the choice of bandwidth and grid are contained in Appendices \ref{sec:bandwidth} and \ref{sec:grid}, respectively.
 Figure~\ref{fig:examples_shooting_density} shows the density estimates of the same five players whose shot charts are presented in Figure~\ref{fig:examples_shooting_charts}.

 After the density estimation, our data consist of independent trajectories of a vector-valued stochastic process $X = (X^{(1)}, X^{(2)})^{\top}$.
 Let $\mathcal{T} = [0, 1] \times [0, 1]$.
 The first coordinate $X^{(1)}$ corresponds to the density of missed shots and the second coordinate $X^{(2)}$ corresponds to the density of made shots.
 Both of them are assumed to belong to $\mathcal{L}^2(\mathcal{T})$, the Hilbert space of square-integrable real-valued functions defined on $\mathcal{T}$ having the usual inner product.
 Thus, $X$ is a stochastic process indexed by $\mathbf{t} = (t_1, t_2)$ belonging to the $2$-fold Cartesian product $\mathcal{T} \times \mathcal{T}$ and taking values in the $2$-fold Cartesian product space $\mathcal{H} = \mathcal{L}^2(\mathcal{T}) \times \mathcal{L}^2(\mathcal{T})$.
 In this space, we define the inner product as the sum of the inner products in $\mathcal{L}^2(\mathcal{T})$.
 Let $\mu: \mathcal{T} \times \mathcal{T} \rightarrow \mathcal{H}$ denote the mean function of the process $X$ and let $C$ denote the matrix-valued covariance function of the process $X$.
 We can then define the covariance operator of $X$, $\Gamma: \mathcal{H} \rightarrow \mathcal{H}$, as an integral operator with kernel $C$.
 Assuming that the covariance operator $\Gamma$ is a compact positive operator on $\mathcal{H}$ and using the results in \cite{happMultivariateFunctionalPrincipal2018}, there exists a complete orthonormal basis, the eigenfunctions, $\{\phi_k\}_{k \geq 1} \subset \mathcal{H}$ associated to a set of real numbers, the eigenvalues, $\{\lambda_k\}_{k \geq 1}$ that satisfy